5jvm0u4/How-to-flash-BTT-EBB36-V1.2-frmware/README.md

 # How to flash EBB32 V1.2's frmware THE OLD WAY

 # To do it the newer and easier way, follow this guide: https://docs.meteyou.wtf/btt-ebb/klipper/
+# But still make sure config matches the ones down below on THIS page, not the ones in that guide

 (Open PuTTY, connect to your klipper)